 The festive period is a tempting time for thieves who know that, after a frenzied shopping period, homes will be filling up with more expensive goods than usual.
 This includes technology, toys, games, gadgets and jewellery.

 At the same time, since the clocks changed, the longer, winter nights mean there are more opportunities for burglars to target people’s homes under the cover of darkness.

-The festive season is peak time for breaks-ins, and, as a result, in late November and throughout December, insurers report a rise in claims for thefts.
+The festive season is peak time for breaks-ins, and, as a result, throughout December insurers report a rise in claims for thefts.

 Some insurers offer additional cover